 The interns are trained and guided by experienced clinical supervisors and mental health professionals from the community.
 Supervisors meet weekly with the interns and provide technical assistance, guidance and support, advanced training, and feedback to the counselors for whom they are responsible.
 The Center is supported by community volunteers who assist in the clinic’s many activities.
 Well respected graduate schools in the Southern California area have placed their students with us, including Pacifica Graduate Institute, Antioch University Santa Barbara, UCSB, USC, Pepperdine, Fielding Graduate University, Cal State Lutheran.

-New Beginnings Counseling Center provides a well-respected, rigorous training program for master’s and doctoral level interns.
-Our clinical training program prepares our interns for practice as licensed professionals.
+New Beginnings Counseling Center provides a well-respected, rigorous training program for master’s and doctoral level interns and prepares its interns for practice as licensed professionals.
 In addition to providing individual and group supervision, New Beginnings hosts advanced clinical trainings weekly and quarterly.
-Our Professional Development Level I Training Series consists of 1-2 hour weekly trainings in core clinical competencies and topics such as: case presentation and conceptualization; clinical assessment writing; clinical note writing; legal and ethical issues; serious mental illness; evaluating crises; grief and loss; domestic violence; identifying and reporting child abuse, elder abuse or dependent adult abuse.
+Our Professional Development Level I Training Series consists of 1 to 2 hour weekly trainings in core clinical competencies and topics such as: case presentation and conceptualization, clinical assessment writing, clinical note writing, legal and ethical issues, serious mental illness, evaluating crises, grief and loss, domestic violence, identifying and reporting child abuse, elder abuse, and dependent adult abuse.

 New Beginnings Counseling Center appreciates the valuable contributions of our interns to the success of our programs.
-We do not charge interns anything on an ongoing basis; we do charge a one-time administrative fee of $ 150.
+We do not charge interns anything on an ongoing basis; we do charge a one-time administrative fee of $225.
 Applicants are accepted year-round, according to the clinic’s needs.

 How to Apply:

 Please send a cover letter, resume, and three letters of recommendation to New Beginnings’ Clinical Director, Shana Burns at firstname.lastname@example.org.